Grand Duke George Alexandrovich of Russia: Tsesarevich

 George was visited by his mother in Likani.
 In 1895, George and his mother visited Denmark and nearby Danish relatives.

 Suddenly, his health started to deteriorate.
-"Yesterday, in the garden, he expectorated some blood...that frightened me more than I can tell - the surprise of it was shocking because he had been so well of late...I am quite desperate that this should have happened here."
-As a result, George was forbidden to smoke and was confined to bed until he was fit enough to return to Likani.
+"Yesterday, in the garden, he expectorated some blood...that frightened me more than I can tell – the surprise of it was shocking because he had been so well of late...I am quite desperate that this should have happened here."
+As a result, George was forbidden to smoke and was confined to his bed until he was fit enough to return to Likani.
 Writing to Nicholas back home once again, George said about his trip to Denmark, "Of course, it was good to see the family after 4 years, but it did not really do me any good, as I lost more than 5 pounds which I had put on with such difficulty in May and June.
 I also get out of breath more easily.
 So these are the results of my trip.
 Very annoying."